Skip to main content

 QuintEdge's structured FRM coaching programme covers the entire Part 1 syllabus with expert risk faculty, mock exams calibrated to GARP difficulty, and dedicated doubt-clearing support.
 Our candidates consistently clear Part 1 at rates well above the global average.

-One of the most distinctive features of the FRM programme is that it has no formal eligibility prerequisites.
+Everyone — the FRM programme has no formal eligibility prerequisites.
+There is no minimum degree, work-experience or age requirement to register for Part 1.
 Unlike CFA (which requires a bachelor's degree or equivalent work experience), FRM Part 1 is open to everyone — regardless of your educational qualifications, work experience, or geographic location.

 Who can register for FRM Part 1: